Lesson 4: Abraham Lincoln, the 1860 Election, and the Future of the American Union and Slavery

 This lesson plan will explore Abraham Lincoln's rise to political prominence during the debate over the future of American slavery.
 Lincoln's anti-slavery politics will be contrasted with the abolitionism of William Lloyd Garrison and Frederick Douglass and the "popular sovereignty" concept of U.S. Senator Stephen A. Douglas.
 The views of southern Democrats like Jefferson Davis and William Lowndes Yancey will also be examined to show how sectional thinking leading up to the 1860 presidential election eventually produced a southern "secession" and the American Civil War.
 In addition, the Republican Party platform of 1860 will be compared with the platforms of the two Democratic factions and the Constitutional Union Party to determine how the priorities of Lincoln and his party differed from the other parties in 1860, and how these differences eventually led to the dissolution of the Union.

-How did Abraham Lincoln's political views distinguish him from defenders of immediate abolition, popular sovereignty, and national slavery?
+Were Abraham Lincoln's political views unique by comparison with defenders of immediate abolition, popular sovereignty, and national slavery?